cirosantilli/mathematics/beauty.md

 Special:

 -   Matter can be converted into energy and vice versa.

     Applications to nuclear reactions.

 -   GPS

 General:

 -   explain gravity

 -   black holes.

-    Not even light that goes in a certain radious cannot come out.
+    Not even light that goes in a certain radius cannot come out.

     In 1974, Hawkins showed that the black hole does emit some radiation because of quantum field theory effects.

 -   neutron stars

 -   cosmic background radiation

-##standard model
+### Standard model

 There are 4 types of forces: